-- View columns x rows: tap to open layout selection.
+- Eye icon/timer: shows current server time.
+When you tap it, you are given the option to select the time (the app will automatically switch to Archive mode afterwards) - Cameras: tap to select a channel from the list of available ones.
+Note that every channels can only be mapped once and attempts to map a channel for the second time will result in it being placed in the new position and removed from the old one - Views: tap to open layout selection.
 The layouts currently available are: 1x1, 2x1, 2x2, 3x2.
+"Add Current" enables you to save current layout under a specified name.
 If a larger layout has been selected, existing channels will be mapped automatically and all the extra slots will appear blank.
-To add more channels, tap the "Cameras" button and pick one; all the slots will become marked with blue frames, tap any of them to place the new video channel there. - Events: push notifications from the target server (configurable via Event & Action section in Ganz CORTROL Console). - Bookmarks: channel bookmarks from all the available servers. - User buttons: tap a user button to trigger the action assigned to it (see below for details). - Stream camera: send the video stream from your phone's camera back to the Ganz CORTROL server. - Log out option.
+To add more channels, tap the "Cameras" button and pick one; all the slots will become marked with blue frames, tap any of them to place the new video channel there. - Make snapshot: tap to save a snapshot to the gallery. - Cast: stream to Chromecast - Stream camera: send the video stream from your phone's camera back to the Ganz CORTROL server